stefanlindstroem/pipls_private/docs/reproducibility.md

 make docs-serve
 ```

-The synthetic tutorial figures are generated from the same deterministic calculation shown in
+The quick-start, synthetic-tutorial, Pulp-tutorial, and Home comparison figures are generated from
+maintained repository calculations rather than committed image binaries.
+The synthetic tutorial
-example 02.
-Its manifest records the generator configuration, selected rank pair, external-test
+manifest records the generator configuration, selected rank pair, external-test provenance,
-provenance, filenames, and SVG hashes.
-The Pulp figures are generated from the same public
-`load_pulp()` dataset used by example 04; their manifest records dataset identity, version, source
+filenames, and SVG hashes.
+The Pulp tutorial manifest records dataset identity, version, source DOI,
-DOI, license, package-resource and canonical-array hashes, evaluated ranks, boundary status, and
+license, package-resource and canonical-array hashes, evaluated ranks, boundary status, and display
+subsets.
+The Home comparison manifest records the Pulp and Tobacco dataset identities and versions,
+the publication-default cross-covariance response-subspace policy, the seeded five-fold validation
+protocol, case-specific predictor-rank search settings, component and predictor-rank paths, both
-display subsets.
-Every SVG contains one chart.
-Generated directories are ignored by Git and
+CV-MSE summaries, and the two SVG hashes.
+Every generated SVG contains one chart.
+Generated
-removed by `make clean`.
+directories are ignored by Git and removed by `make clean`.

 The preview is served at `http://127.0.0.1:8000/` and updates as documentation files change.
 Stop it
 with `Ctrl+C`.
 The stronger distribution check is: